arkweather/BestTrack/README.txt

 Track will run in "Big Data Mode".
 In this mode, each day will be processed individually and output files (See Output) will be created for each valid date within the specified time range.
-This is intended to decrease total runtime on very large datasets, but will not reduce the memory usage of the script.
+This is intended to decrease total runtime on very large datasets, but will not necessarily reduce the memory usage of the script.
 CAUTION: Reading in a significant number of files or files with a significant number of storm cells may result in poor performance and/or out of memory errors.